We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 </ha-policy>

-Be aware that if you restart a primary server after failover has occurred then check-for-active-server must be set to true.
-If not the primary server will restart and serve the same messages that the backup has already handled causing duplicates.
+Be aware that if you restart a primary server after failover has occurred then check-for-active-server must be true.
+If not then the primary server will restart and serve the same messages that the backup has already handled causing duplicates.

-One key difference between pluggable replication and non-pluggable replication is that with non-pluggable replication if the primary cannot reach any active server with its nodeID then it activates unilaterally.
-With pluggable replication the responsibilities of coordination are delegated to the quorum provider.
+One key difference between replication with quorum voting and replication with a lock manager is that with quorum voting if the primary cannot reach any active server with its nodeID then it activates unilaterally.
+With a pluggable lock manager the responsibilities of coordination are delegated to 3rd party.
 There are no unilateral decisions.
-The primary will only activate when it knows that it has the most up to date version of the journal identified by its nodeID.
+The primary will only activate when it knows that it has the most up-to-date version of the journal identified by its nodeID.

-In short: a primary cannot become active without consensus when using pluggable replication.
+In short: a primary cannot activate without permission when using a pluggable lock manager.

 Here’s an example configuration: